yeomjy/river/README.md

 River is developed in the Department of Computer Science, University of Bucharest.
 [Ciprian Paduraru](mailto:ciprian.paduraru@fmi.unibuc.ro) is the lead developer.

 Scientific publications related to River can be found below:
 - C. Paduraru, R. Cristea, E. Staniloiu.
 [RiverIoT - a Framework Proposal for Fuzzing IoT Applications](https://dl.dropbox.com/s/jduj2g1xe3bv4hb/serp4iot.pdf).
-To appear in 3rd Int.
-Workshop on Software Engineering Research & Practices for the Internet of Things (SERP4IoT'21), co-located with ICSE'21, 2021
+In Proc. of 3rd Int.
+Workshop on Software Engineering Research & Practices for the Internet of Things (SERP4IoT'21), co-located with ICSE'21, pp. 52-58, IEEE, 2021
 - C. Paduraru, M. Paduraru, A. Stefanescu.
 [RiverFuzzRL — An Open-Source Tool to Experiment with Reinforcement Learning for Fuzzing](http://alin.stefanescu.eu/publications/pdf/icst21.pdf).
 In Proc. of 14th IEEE Conference on Software Testing, Verification and Validation (ICST'21), pp. 430-435, IEEE, 2021.
 - E. Staniloiu, R. Cristea, B. Ghimis.
 [IoT Fuzzing using AGAPIA and the River Framework](https://dl.dropbox.com/s/fvxuvyaw7237nb1/icsoft21.pdf).
 To appear in Proc. of 16th Int.
 Conf. on Software Technologies (ICSOFT'21), 2021
 - B. Ghimis, M. Paduraru, A. Stefanescu.
 [RIVER 2.0: An Open-Source Testing Framework using AI Techniques](http://alin.stefanescu.eu/publications/pdf/langeti20-river.pdf).
 In Proc. of LANGETI'20, workshop affiliated to ESEC/FSE'20, pp. 13-18, ACM, 2020.